My Dinner

 German Sausages

-Sausages have a long tradition in Germany and again you will find a lot of regional diversity.
-There are around 1,500 different types of German sausages.
-From beef to pork sausages, they are grilled, fried, boiled, steamed, or spread on bread.
+Sausages have a long tradition in Germany, and again, there is a lot of regional diversity.
+There are around 1,500 different types of German sausages, from beef to pork.
+They are grilled, fried, boiled, steamed, or spread on bread.

 Some of the most iconic regional sausages are "Weisswurst" a white sausage from Munich, and "Frankfurter Sausages" - smoked Sausages from Frankfurt, Pinkel, a sausage popular in Northern Germany.
 German Bratwurst is a general term to describe various types of German sausages, typically they are meant to be fried or grilled.